jlallan/IppsDFTWrapper/README.md

 ```

 ## Compiling
-This repository includes a simple Makefile suitable for basic purposes and
+This repository includes a simple Makefile suitable for basic needs and
-testing, showing how to compile the library for single and double precisions.
+shows how to compile the library for single and double precisions.

 Once `autoconf` is set up and working properly, this Makefile will eventually be
 replaced to standardize the install process.